 Zips might sound like a small detail but they make a big difference, more than just getting you in and of your wetsuit.

-The four zip options really work well under different conditions.
+The four zip options work well for different conditions.

 Back zips open from the lower back to the neck.
 This opening makes it easy to get on, so it's the perfect option for beginners.
 The zipper material is less flexible and water-resistant than neoprene - so we recommend this system for milder climates.

-Chest zip wetsuits are more flexible and warm due to the continuous neoprene across the shoulders and back.
+Chest zip wetsuits are more flexible and warm becasue of the continuous neoprene across the shoulders and back.
 They are a little more difficult to get on, but they will keep you warmer for longer.